 - Cooling vent on the rear

-This will mean that the new video-focused camera will gain the same refinements as we've seen with the other two models.
+Aside from a wider body, though, the A7S III is likely to have a lot in common with the A7R IV and A7 III, which means it'll gain the same refinements we've seen in those two models.
 This includes the addition of a multi-selector joystick that greatly improves the handling of the camera, with AF point selection that much quicker to assign.

 Sony Alpha A7S III: viewfinder and rear display

 - EVF resolution likely to stay the same at 2.3 million-dots

 We're not expecting the A7S III to enjoy the same 3.8 million-dot electronic viewfinder (EVF) as the A7R IV , we reckon the 2.3 million-dot EVF will get a magnification upgrade like the A7 III enjoyed, increasing from 0.71x to 0.78x.